"When I became Chief Executive in September 2019, I was clear that the Post Office needed to apologise for events of the past and fully address them."

 Righting the wrongs of the past

 The Government’s statutory Inquiry, led by Sir Wyn Williams, will determine what went wrong in the years following the introduction of the original Horizon IT system in 1999.
-Post Office is openly and transparently assisting the Inquiry’s work to provide, as far as possible, closure for those affected.
+Post Office is openly and transparently assisting the Inquiry’s work to help provide, as far as possible, closure for those affected.

 The future our Postmasters and customers deserve can only be fully delivered with the resolution of past events.
-That’s why I established a dedicated team in the Post Office – the Remediation Unit – to address compensation, appeals of historical criminal convictions and full assistance with the Government Inquiry.
+That’s why I established a dedicated team in the Post Office – the Remediation Unit – to address compensation, appeals of historical criminal convictions and provide full assistance with the Inquiry.

 We now have two Non-Executive Director Postmasters, elected by other Postmasters, on the Post Office Board to influence strategy and ensure the business’s direction is rooted in the reality of Postmaster business experience.
-A current Postmaster has also been appointed to a new Director role leading our day-to-day relationship with Postmasters.
+A current Postmaster has been appointed to a new Director role leading our day-to-day relationship with Postmasters.

 Chief Executive, Post Office